Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/11 Chapter-9 Tsolenka Pass.md

 ### T3.
 Curtain of Green Flame

 A curtain of green flame fills the eastern archway of the gatehouse.
-Any creature that enters the curtain for the first time on a turn or starts its turn in the green flame takes 33 (`dice: 6d10|avg` (`6d10`)) fire damage.
+Any creature that enters the curtain for the first time on a turn or starts its turn in the green flame takes `dice: 6d10|avg` (`6d10`) fire damage.

 A successful casting of [[5.
 Mechanics/Spells/Dispel Magic.md\|dispel magic]] (DC 16) suppresses the curtain for 1 minute.
 The curtain is also suppressed within an [[5.
 Mechanics/Spells/Antimagic Field.md\|antimagic field]].